jcfneto/jcfneto.github.io/_posts/2024-05-07-search-engine.md

 $$
 </div>

-Where $$N$$ is the total number of documents in a collection, and $$n_i$$ is the number of documents where term $$k_i$$ appears.
+Where $N$ is the total number of documents in a collection, and $n_i$ is the number of documents where term $k_i$ appears.
 Therefore, the combination of the TF and IDF components produces weights as shown in the following equation:

 <div>
 $$